 The Policy goes on to state that the legislation supports a number of other key aims and purposes and that these too are vitally important and thus are key to decision making.
-These additional aims and purposes consist of: - protecting the public and local residents from crime, antisocial behaviour and noise nuisance caused by irresponsible licensed premises - giving the police and licensing authorities the powers they need to effectively manage and police the night-time economy and take action against those premises that are causing problems - recognising the important role which pubs and other licensed premises play in our local communities by minimising the regulatory burden on business, encouraging innovation and supporting responsible premises - providing a regulatory framework for alcohol which reflects the needs of local communities and empowers local authorities to make and enforce decisions about the most appropriate licensing strategies for their local area - encouraging greater community involvement in licensing decisions and giving local residents the opportunity to have their say regarding licensing decisions that may affect them. - 4.6 The Licensing Committee, or sub-committee, is required under the legislation to make a decision on the application at that hearing; there is no power to defer a decision.
+These additional aims and purposes consist of:

+- protecting the public and local residents from crime, anti-social behaviour and noise nuisance caused by irresponsible licensed premises - giving the police and licensing authorities the powers they need to effectively manage and police the night-time economy and take action against those premises that are causing problems - recognising the important role which pubs and other licensed premises play in our local communities by minimising the regulatory burden on business, encouraging innovation and supporting responsible premises - providing a regulatory framework for alcohol which reflects the needs of local communities and empowers local authorities to make and enforce decisions about the most appropriate licensing strategies for their local area - encouraging greater community involvement in licensing decisions and giving local residents the opportunity to have their say regarding licensing decisions that may affect them.

+4.7 The Licensing Committee, or sub-committee, is normally required to make a decision on an application within five working days of the last day of the hearing.
+Full reasons for the decision will also be provided.